ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on a comedic apology to future humans.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on advice they won't follow (just like us).

 ---